peterfreeman/ngx-dropzone/README.md

     reader.onload = (e: ProgressEvent) => {
       const content = (e.target as FileReader).result;

-      // this content string could be used as an image source
+      // this content string could be used directly as an image source
-      // or be uploaded to a webserver via HTTP. console.log(content);
+      // or be uploaded to a webserver via HTTP request. console.log(content);
     };